 Suffering from insomnia when trying to cope with endometriosis adds insult to injury.
 Laying in the dark, tossing and turning, suffering from pain and discomfort, hormonal disturbances, maybe dealing with the side effects of your drug treatment - this combination can seriously affect your ability to sleep.

 Apart from the obvious reasons like pain and discomfort causing insomnia, it is not clear why insomnia with endometriosis is so common.
-The actual process of falling asleep is a fascinating and intricate bodily process, and is caused by a natural sequence of hormonal events, which finally leads to the body going into a state of ‘suspended animation’, or sleep as we call it.
-And sleep is vitally important to aid healing.
+Sleep is vitally important to aid healing.
 It is the time when most of our cellular regeneration and healing takes place.

-However, there are many things you can do to help with insomnia and improve your ability to sleep.
+There are other remedies you can try to help with insomnia and improve your ability to sleep.
 Getting a good nights rest will improve your immune system and can also assist in the natural cycle of detoxification, some of which happens only in your sleep.
-A good nights sleep will also help you cope with endometriosis much better.
+A good nights sleep will also help you cope with the symptoms of endometriosis much better.

 Here are a few things you can try to help you unwind